Ski Europe: Unique Destinations and Family Value

 Enjoy!

-This post contains a compensated link for Eurostar and was written by Cherrie West.
+This post was written by Cherrie West.

-1. Jack says:
+1. Jack says

 If you are based in the UK, think about driving to the Alps, and self-catering, both of which save money.
 In France, think about the Pyrenees instead of the Alps.

-• braveskimom says:
+• braveskimom says

 Great tips!
 Traveling by car is so much easier than flying, for sure.
 I also like self-catering, especially if I can take a slow cooker.
 When we return from a day skiing, we’ve got dinner almost done!